 23. Italian Gelato

-Ice cream is great just about anywhere, but no one does it quite like the Italians.
-“Gelato,” which literally means “frozen” in Italian, refers to any type of ice cream.
-But Italian gelato is distinct from any other; in fact, it was how the ice cream the rest of the world has come to know was born.
+Ice cream is great almost anywhere, but no one does it like the Italians.
+“Gelato,” which means “frozen” in Italian, refers to any type of ice cream.
+But Italian gelato is distinct from any other; it was how the ice cream the rest of the world has come to know was born.

 Italian gelato contains less air than typical American ice cream, meaning you get more bang for your buck in each scoop!
 But seriously, less air means denser, richer, and more flavorful ice cream.
-Gelato also contains much less butterfat than its American counterparts – another huge win for the ice creams of Italy.
+Gelato also contains much less butterfat than its American counterparts – another huge win for the Italian ice creams.

-The cake is made of ladyfinger cookies dipped in espresso, which are layered among a mascarpone cheese-based cream.
+The cake is made of ladyfinger cookies dipped in espresso, layered among a mascarpone cheese-based cream.
 It’s all topped with cocoa powder and eaten like a cake with a fork or spoon.

 25. Panna Cotta